DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Related Work

 Recent initiatives have leveraged frequency-domain insights to enhance SAR target detection, inspired by successes in general vision tasks.
 Li et al. \cite{TGRS2022Multidimensional} introduced a multi-domain deep learning network that utilizes the spatial and complementary features from a polar Fourier transform for ship detection in SAR imagery.
 Zhang et al. \cite{TGRS2023FAM} presented a frequency attention module to mitigate sea clutter by incorporating frequency-domain data.

-Our DenoDet model capitalizes on frequency-domain learning but diverges from existing methods in two significant ways: firstly, our TransDeno module reimagines attention mechanisms with a focus on transform domain denoising, rather than solely enhancing backbone network performance through spatial-frequency feature integration.
-Secondly, we introduce a deformable group Fully Connected (DeGroFC) layer that dynamically adjusts the grouping based on the input features, a concept not previously explored in literature.
+Our DenoDet model aligns with the objective of capitalizing on frequency-domain learning, but diverges from existing methods in several unique ways: \begin{enumerate} \item \textbf{Reimagined Attention Mechanisms:} Unlike existing frequency domain attention modules, DenoDet reimagines attention mechanisms with a focus on transform domain denoising. \item \textbf{Deformable Grouping in FC Layer:} Another innovation in our DenoDet model is the introduction of the DeGroFC layer.
+This layer dynamically adjusts the grouping based on the input features, \textit{a concept not previously explored in literature}. \end{enumerate}